 PJM is responsible for monitoring and adjusting the reserves to ensure compliance with NERC Resource and Demand Balancing (BAL) Standards , for the PJM Balancing Authority, within the Reliability First Corporation (RFC) and Southern Electric Reliability Council (SERC) Regional Entity Footprint.
 On a daily basis, the PJM dispatcher performs an Instantaneous Reserve Check (IRC) prior to each peak, or more often as system conditions require, to determine if adequate reserves exist to meet the PJM reserve requirements.
 An IRC may be taken more frequently if system conditions dictate.
 When the PJM generation dispatcher requests an IRC, member dispatchers report the information via eDART.
-If eDART is unavailable, member dispatchers report the information directly to the PJM generation dispatcher.
-Attachment A presents and describes the PJM IRC report.
+If eDART is unavailable, member dispatchers report the PJM IRC report.